-\2. &quot;Allowance for doubtful accounts" separately included in "notes receivable, accounts receivable from completed construction contracts and other" is deducted.
+2. "Allowance for doubtful accounts" separately included in "notes receivable, accounts receivable from completed construction contracts and other" is deducted.

-\3.
-Stocks and other securities without market prices are not included in (2) Investment securities.
+3. Stocks and other securities without market prices are not included in (2) Securities and investment securities.
 Book values of such financial instruments in the Consolidated Balance Sheet are as follows.